Assistant Resident Engineer

 - Pre-employment drug test.
 Also, subject to drug and alcohol testing during the course of employment in accordance with PACIFIC’s Drug, Alcohol and Illegal Items Policy.

-- California PE
+- Possession of a California PE license

 - Ability to use the common Caltrans bridge construction manuals: Construction Manual, Prestress Manual, Falsework Manual, and Foundation Manual.